cytoscape/cytoscape.js-cola/README.md

   randomize: false, // use random node positions at beginning of layout
   avoidOverlap: true, // if true, prevents overlap of node bounding boxes
   handleDisconnected: true, // if true, avoids disconnected components from overlapping
+  convergenceThreshold: 0.01, // when the alpha value (system energy) falls below this value, the layout stops
   nodeSpacing: function( node ){ return 10; }, // extra spacing around nodes
   flow: undefined, // use DAG/tree flow layout if specified, e.g. { axis: 'y', minSeparation: 30 }
   alignment: undefined, // relative alignment constraints on nodes, e.g. function( node ){ return { x: 0, y: 1 } }
-  gapInequalities: undefined, // list of inequality constraints for the gap between the nodes, e.g. [{"axis":"y", "left":node1, "right":node2, "gap":25}].
-The constraint in the example says that the center of node1 must be at least 25 pixels above the center of node2.
-In other words, it is an inequality constraint that requires "node1.y + gap <= node2.y".
-You can set the extra "equality" attribute as "true" to convert it into an equality constraint.
+  gapInequalities: undefined, // list of inequality constraints for the gap between the nodes, e.g. [{"axis":"y", "left":node1, "right":node2, "gap":25}]

   // different methods of specifying edge length
   // each can be a constant numerical value or a function like `function( edge ){ return 2; }`